-7.1 The application was advertised via site notices and neighbour letters.
-Final Publicity expired on 27/11/2018.
-No representations were received from this publicity.
-The application was re-validated on 25th March following the receipt of a revised ownership certificate (certificate B).
-To date no representations have been received.
-The amended plans were not re-publicised as these reduced the scale of the development.
+- 7.1 The application has been advertised via site notices and neighbour letters. - 7.2 The application was re-validated on 25th March following the receipt of a revised ownership certificate (certificate B). - 7.3 The amended plans received on 18 September 2019 are currently out to public consultation which is due to close on 30 September 2019 and any comments received will be reported in the committee update.